AL333Z/arduino-parking/README.md

 This project is an attempt to focus on a paradigmatic and engineering point of view in developping embedded systems.

 *NB: This repo contains only the arduino skecth.
-For a complete running example, see instruction [here](https://github.com/AL333Z/play-parking-pi).*
+For a complete running example, see instructions [here](https://github.com/AL333Z/play-parking-pi).*

 #Structure